whalesunGC/42Piscine/README.md

 -Spend the better part of the day working through ex00 - ex10.
 -Will push for evaluation now, currently 1750hrs.
 -Decided to focus on testing and reading C03 for tomorrow.

+Day 10 WK01
+ Clock in time:hrs
+ Clock out time:hrs

+ -Gonna be later today, did testing of C01 on the personal system.
+Pushing up to repo and will pull it later for upload to intra.
+ -For some reason the .md file is edited in VIM on my local VSCODE, curious...